 4 season – hardcore mode.
 For frost/snow temperatures and camping outside when most people would call you stupid.

-One of the biggest differences is packed size – summer bags are much smaller and lighter and winter ones generally leave you wondering how you’re going to carry them.
-My summer one for some reason isn’t very small, some can pack down to the size of a bottle of wine, but it’s a nice bag and I have no need to replace it just yet.
+One of the biggest differences you’ll notice when buying a bag is packed size – summer bags are much smaller and lighter and winter ones generally leave you wondering how you’re going to carry them.
+My summer one for some reason isn’t very small, some can pack down to the size of a bottle of wine, but it’s a nice enough bag and I have no need to replace it just yet.
+My winter bag will fill a rucksack on its own.

 Then, there are filling types.
 Down and synthetic.
 Down bags are full of feathers, pack down smaller and lighter, are warmer, and a lot more expensive.
 However, they don’t cope well with getting wet, whereas synthetic ones will dry out quicker and retain heat better.
-Personally, I use synthetic just because of the price.
+Personally, I use synthetic largely because of the price, but also living in a wet country, I don’t want the potential to lose insulation.
 If it’s cold, I wear thermals underneath and add a liner too for extra warmth (see keeping warm).

 The two bags I have are both by Snugpak and both pretty cheap.
 And in olive green, which is always a bonus.
 The summer one is a TSB (the sleeping bag), which you can see here.
 I use it for summer but also camping around in barracks and other accommodation during the winter.
 The winter bag is an Explorer, which is really good for the price but like all winter bags, it’s sadly massive once you start trying to ram it into a bag.
 It’s always kept me warm though and is pretty well priced.
 The link there is for a similar model, the Sleeper Extreme, which is comfort rated to -7°c, which puts it on a par with the Highlander Phantom 400 listed below.